J. Drew Lanham

+Joseph Drew Lanham is an American author, poet, and wildlife biologist who was awarded a MacArthur Fellowship in 2022 for his work "combining conservation science with personal, historical, and cultural narratives of nature."

+Biography

-Joseph Drew Lanham is an American author, poet and wildlife biologist who in 2022 entered the MacArthur Fellows Program (commonly called a Macarthur Genius Award) for his work "combining conservation science with personal, historical, and cultural narratives of nature."
-Raised in Edgefield, South Carolina, Lanham studied zoology and ecology at Clemson University, where he earned a PhD in 1997 Lanham received his B.A. and M.S. in Zoology, and his Ph.D. in Forest Resources.
-He also currently holds an endowed chair as an Alumni Distinguished Professor.
-He was also named an alumni master teacher in 2012.
-He is currently a professor of wildlife science and teaches several classes and lectures on birding.
-He describes his work in his own words as: "Connecting the conservation dots" is how I envision my research mission.
+Raised in Edgefield, South Carolina, Lanham studied zoology at Clemson University, where he also earned a PhD in Forest Resources in 1997.
+He was named an Alumni Distinguished Professor at the university in 2012.
+He currently teaches several classes on birding and wildlife science.
+He describes his work in his own words as: "’Connecting the conservation dots’ is how I envision my research mission.
 My past work has focused on the impacts of forest management and other human activities on songbirds, herpetofauna, small mammals and butterflies.
 More recently I've begun to investigate how ethnicity (especially Black Americans) relate to wildlife and other conservation issues.
 I'm also interested in how birders and hunters might bridge philosophical gaps to effect conservation in a more holistic way."

 His research focuses on songbird ecology.
 He is a board member of several conservation organizations, including the South Carolina Wildlife Federation, Audubon South Carolina, the Aldo Leopold Foundation, BirdNote, and the American Birding Association, and an advisory board member for the North American Association of Environmental Education.
-He was most recently named a 2016 Brandwein Fellow for his work in environmental education, and he has also been a fellow of Toyota TogetherGreen and the Clemson University Institute for Parks.
-J Drew Lanham is a Board member of the National Audubon Society.
-The National Audubon Society protects birds and the places they need, "today and tomorrow, throughout the Americas using science, advocacy, education, and on-the-ground conservation". and in 2019 he was awarded the National Audubon Society's Dan W. Lufkin Prize for Environmental Leadership, recognizing "individuals who have dedicated their entire lives to the environment".
-He is still a member serving on the board in 2022.
-In his 20 years as faculty he teaches courses, research and outreach in woodland ecology, conservation biology, forest biodiversity, wildlife policy and conservation ornithology has mentored more than 40 students.
+In 2016, he was named a Brandwein Fellow for his work in environmental education, and he has also been a fellow of Toyota TogetherGreen and the Clemson University Institute for Parks.
+Lanham is a Board member of the National Audubon Society; in 2019 he was awarded its Dan W. Lufkin Prize for Environmental Leadership, recognizing "individuals who have dedicated their entire lives to the environment".
+In his 20 years as a faculty member, he has taught courses, conducted research and outreach in woodland ecology, conservation biology, forest biodiversity, wildlife policy and conservation ornithology and has mentored more than 40 students.